Understanding Online Payments and e-commerce in Australia

 With security being an issue the solution that suits you depends on what you are selling.

-For example Vince of Blue Frame Web sells Flash Website templates from his site.
 A charge back on data downloaded is a completely different story to sending a Teak kitchen table halfway around the world only to have a charge back.
 A charge back occurs where a customer disputes a transaction and the merchant must refund the value of the goods / services.
 This is a problem as proving that an item has been ordered and received is up to the Vendor.
-So its not just fraudulent use of a credit card that is the issue, its the denying of ordering and recieving goods that can be a problem.
+So its not just fraudulent use of a credit card that is the issue, its the denying of ordering and receiving goods that can be a problem.

-This is an issue of a standard contract which involves offer, acceptance and consderation.
+This is an issue of a standard contract which involves offer, acceptance and consideration.
 This works fine in a bricks and mortar store but certainly was not designed for the web.

 You may also need to consider ensuring your web site terms and conditions protect you against implied warranty by adding a disclaimer.